Top Ten Best Books of All Time

 22 Harry Potter and the Goblet of Fire - J.K.
 Rowling

-Goblet of Fire should be way higher.
+Goblet of Fire should be ranked much higher.
 Sure, it might not be as awesome as Deathly Hallows, but it should be in the top ten.
 It is better than Prisoner of Azkaban and Philosopher's Stone, so I voted for it because I thought it deserved to be higher.

 I know this is probably the most underrated Harry Potter book known to man, but it is still, for me, the most memorable.
 The storyline is so interesting, and it keeps you hooked to the book.
 I spent a whole summer reading it, and I loved it!

 This is such a great book.
 If you don't like fantasy, read this, and you'll start wanting more of the Harry Potter story.
 It's also a great story of friendship - the characters are getting older and start falling in love.
-It's also dark, RIP Cedric Diggory.
+It's also dark.
+Rest in peace, Cedric Diggory.

 23 Gone with the Wind - Margaret Mitchell